ninjaframework/ninja/ninja-core/src/site/markdown/documentation/internationalization.md

 ------------------------------------

 The message file name follows a convention.
-The convention is messages.LANGUAGE.property or messages.LANGUAGE-COUNTRY.property.
+The convention is messages_LANGUAGE.property or messages_LANGUAGE-COUNTRY.property.

 Some examples:

- * language "en" is specified in conf/messages.en.properties
+ * language "en" is specified in conf/messages_en.properties
- * language "en-US" is specified in conf/messages.en-US.properties
+ * language "en-US" is specified in conf/messages_en-US.properties

-conf/messages.en.properties might look like:
+conf/messages_en.properties might look like:

 <pre class="prettyprint">
     # registration.ftl.html